bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/tinyuniversesyndrome8170.markdown

 propulsion](https://en.wikipedia.org/wiki/Project_Orion_(nuclear_propulsion))
 idea.
 Instead of detonating *biggly* atomic bombs to propel your spacecraft, detonate *smallish* bomblets instead.
-PPR *pollutes* the interplanetary median with energetic ions, and the dolt I was quarreling with thought this was a serious problem in immediate need of UN regulation.
+PPR *pollutes* the interplanetary medium with energetic ions, and the dolt I was quarreling with thought this was a serious problem in immediate need of UN regulation.
 I calmly pointed out that even if billions of PPR spacecraft were blasting ions into the interplanetary medium, it would be